 - Those with severe deformities that hinder the functioning of the heart and lungs.

-- Patients with psychological problems as a result of body dissatisfaction, such as constant depression, anxiety, social anxiety, chronic stress and low self-confidence.
+- Patients with psychological problems result from body dissatisfaction, such as constant depression, anxiety, social anxiety, chronic stress, and low self-confidence.

 HOW TO START DR METHOD

 The researchers concluded that treating a localized and broad pectus excavatum with the Dynamic Remodeling method was successful in motivated patients.

 There was no deformity recurrence after the patients finished the initial treatment during the study period and continued with the therapy until skeletal maturity.

 This treatment is low-risk and relatively pain-free, allowing patients to quit if they aren’t interested in keeping up with the brace application and exercising regularly.

 According to the researchers in this study, flexibility is described as a critical predictive factor in treating pectus excavatum with the Dynamic Remodeling method.

 The subsequent studies showed that almost 50% of the patients had satisfactory results, especially those with mild and moderate types of deformity.
 One of the studies is about a broad type of pectus excavatum, and the other is about localized pectus excavatum.

 To measure the chest’s flexibility, an examiner must make a manual compression maneuver of the lower protruding rib cage in the front-to-back direction.